 - Attending their designated or catchment (or nearest) faith school

-- The school confirm on the application that the pupil is attending on grounds of religion or belief
+- The school confirmed on the application that the pupil is attending on grounds of religion or belief

 - The walking distance is over 2 miles, but no more than 6 miles between the home address and school

-*Low income relates to the pupil being entitled to Free School Meals, or the family being in receipt of the maximum level of Working Tax Credit.
+*Low income relates to the pupil being entitled to Free School Meals, or the family receiving the maximum level of Working Tax Credit.

 School Transport Policy